anurmanov/hacker_news/README.md

 All significant parts of the code are provided by comments.

 P.S.: Docker containers postgres, web, redis works on special internal network in case of enhancement of the security of system.
-These containers has static ip-addresses for implementing unit test.
+These containers have static ip-addresses for implementing unit test.
 There is variable hn_postgres_ipv4_address in the configuration module settings.py.
 The value of this variable must be equal to ip address of the postgres service in the docker-compose.yml.